Okta’s GDPR Commitment

 Okta’s commitment to GDPR compliance

-Okta complies with the GDPR in the delivery of our service to our customers.
-We have closely analyzed the GDPR’s requirements, and based on our findings, we have made enhancements to our products and services, our documentation and our contract documents in order to help our customers meet their GDPR compliance requirements.
+Okta complies with the GDPR in delivering our service to our customers.
+In the last few years, Okta has monitored new guidance and regulations, and we have made enhancements to our products and services, our documentation, and our contractual documentation to help our customers meet their GDPR compliance requirements.

-While Okta can’t solve all the challenges presented by the GDPR, Identity and Access Management using a product such as Okta can provide a strong foundation for GDPR compliance and can help reduce your risk.
+Okta provides a strong foundation for GDPR compliance and can help reduce your risk.
 Be sure to consult with your organization’s legal team to understand how the GDPR may apply to your organization.

-Remember that any other entity that handles your organization’s personal data of EU individuals, including vendors, partners, and apps, could add to your organization’s overall risk profile.
+Remember that any other entity that handles your organization’s personal data, including your vendors and partners could add to your organization’s overall risk profile.
 Okta provides consolidation and visibility into the use of personal data, which can help meet security and compliance needs for both your enterprise and customers.